2018 United States House of Representatives elections in Tennessee: District 7

 The 7th district is centered around the Nashville metropolitan area including the Nashville suburbs such as Brentwood and Franklin; other cities include Clarksville and Lawrenceburg.
-As of 2018, this district has a PVI of R+20.
-The incumbent is Republican Marsha Blackburn, who has represented the district since 2003.
+Incumbent Republican Marsha Blackburn, who had represented the district since 2003, did not run for re-election.
 She was re-elected with 72% of the vote in 2016.
+The district had a PVI of R+20.